Things to do in Kota Kinabalu | Borneo Dream Dive Shop

 Roaring In At 5 – See Wildlife

 The most popular location for seeing wildlife from Kota Kinabalu is Klias Wetland Mangrove Forest Reserve.
 Here you will find river cruise tours in search of wildlife along the Klias River and Garama River.
-It’s a ~ 2.5-hour journey to Klias River but worth it if seeing Proboscis Monkeys, Fireflies and seeing wildlife in its natural habitat is on your list of things to do in Kota Kinabalu.
-If you are wanting a half-day activity closer to Kota Kinabalu for seeing wildlife then you have the option of visiting Lok Kawi Wildlife Park or Kota Kinabalu Wetland Centre.
+It’s a ~ 2.5-hour journey to Klias River but worth it if seeing Proboscis Monkeys and Fireflies and seeing wildlife in its natural habitat is on your list of things to do in Kota Kinabalu.
+If you want a half-day activity closer to Kota Kinabalu to see wildlife, then you have the option of visiting Lok Kawi Wildlife Park or Kota Kinabalu Wetland Centre.

 TOP TIP – if you have 2 or 3 days free in Kota Kinabalu, and seeing wildlife is your priority, then visiting the Kinabatangan River is a better option for seeing wildlife.

 You can’t visit Kota Kinabalu without wanting to try some of the tasty local dishes.
 You’ll find a mix of traditional Malaysian dishes with a range of Asian influences and often at very affordable prices.
-This makes eating as one of the popular things to do in Kota Kinabalu.
+This makes eating one of the popular things to do in Kota Kinabalu.
 A popular choice is to visit the Night Market located on the waterfront.
 It offers hawker stalls selling a range of tasty, freshly cooked food – from noodle dishes to kebabs and every choice of fresh fish from the day’s catch.
-It starts at ~ 5 pm and worth a look around.
-For fresh fish check out Sedco Square which offers a choice of cafes with open court style seating.
-There are myriads of local cafes to choose from – if you walk down Gaya Street and the nearby streets you’ll be spoilt for choice.
-For some of the best KK street food try Yee Fung Laksa on Gaya Street or for the best crispy pork in KK try Kuo Man restaurant coffee shop.
-If you fancy having a go at learning to cook some of the local dishes as one of your things to do in Kota Kinabalu then join a traditional cooking class and learn to create tasty dishes such as Hinava and Manuk Tinapah.
+It starts at ~ 5 pm and is worth a look around.
+For fresh fish, check out Sedco Square, which offers a choice of cafes with open court-style seating.
+There are myriads of local cafes to choose from – if you walk down Gaya Street and the nearby streets, you’ll be spoilt for choice.
+For some of the best KK street food, try Yee Fung Laksa on Gaya Street or for the best crispy pork in KK, tries Kuo Man restaurant coffee shop.
+If you fancy having a go at learning to cook some of the local dishes as one of your things to do in Kota Kinabalu, then join a traditional cooking class and learn to create tasty dishes such as Hinava and Manuk Tinapah.

 Enlightening at Number 7 – Learn about Sabah’s Rich Culture

-Sabah is rich in history and culture which makes learning about the culture of Sabah as one of the worthwhile things to do in Kota Kinabalu.
-If you would like to join an organised tour then visiting Mari Mari Cultural Village is popular.
-If you are happy to explore Kota Kinabalu independently then you could visit the Sabah State Museum and Heritage Village, the Monsopiad Cultural Village or the two famous mosques in KK – the State Mosque and the City Mosque also known as the ‘Floating Mosque’.
+Mari Mari Cultural Village is popular.
+If you are happy to explore Kota Kinabalu independently, then you could visit the Sabah State Museum and Heritage Village, the Monsopiad Cultural Village or the two famous mosques in KK – the State Mosque and the City Mosque, also known as the ‘Floating Mosque’.